Sunrise at Angkor Wat

 Hanoi has all the most enticing elements found in any great Asian capital city.
 One footstep into the city’s Old Quarter and visitors will be greeted by an enthralling barrage on the senses.
 The crumbling architectural echoes of Hanoi’s imperial history, the hum of a thousand motorbikes weaving through the ancient alleyways and the intriguing sweet and savoury scents of what must be amongst the greatest street food scenes on the planet.
 Ancient gateways, intricate pagodas and tranquil temples are found throughout the otherwise hectic streets of Hanoi.
-Contrasts inexplicably compliment one another, with peaceful lakes sat opposite manic markets and modern malls lying next to eateries older than time.
+Contrasts inexplicably compliment one another, with peaceful lakes sat opposite busy markets and modern malls lying next to eateries older than time.
 It is an adventurous dive into the deep end that will never be forgotten.

-Situated to the north of the Old Quarter, Ba Dinh is quieter than its southern neighbour and home to some of Hanoi’s most impressive historical attractions, including the final resting place of Vietnam’s famous leader, Ho Chi Minh, whose eerie preserved body can be seen on display in the Ho Chi Minh Mausoleum.
-The district is home to a number of green spaces and tranquil bodies of water that inspire relaxation in comparison to the hectic streets of the Old Quarter.
+Ba Dinh is located to the north of the Old Quarter.
+It is quieter than its southern neighbour and is home to some of Hanoi’s most impressive historical attractions.
+These include the final resting place of Vietnam’s famous leader, Ho Chi Minh.
+The district also has several green spaces and tranquil bodies of water that inspire relaxation.
+They are a great contrast to the busy streets of the Old Quarter.

 Almost certainly Vietnam’s most renowned dish, having gained global popularity in recent years.
 These delectable bowls of noodles and meat in a subtly flavoured broth have gained popularity with good reason.
 Widely available across the entire city and made fresh in front of your eyes.
 Delicious.